D.C. officials knock on doors to reach seniors amid push for vaccine equity

 Most major school systems in Virginia have been shuttered for the majority of students since March.
 Studies show that nearly a year of remote learning has drastically widened the equity gap in academic achievement nationwide, and is driving a large spike in failing grades — especially in Fairfax County Public Schools, Virginia’s largest school system.

-An administrative official said Northam will give more details on his push for summer school at a Friday news conference, adding that the governor will “be calling on localities to offer in-person instructional opportunities over the summer,” while urging Virginia school systems to prioritize sending kids back into classrooms.
+An administrative official said Northam will give more details on his push for summer school at a Friday news conference, adding that the governor will “be calling on localities to offer in-person instructional opportunities over the summer,” while urging Virginia school systems to prioritize sending students back into classrooms.